- Department of Extension Faculty

-Before I became the Director and State Geologist, the main thrust of my work had been to better understand how to characterize and model fractured aquifers and how to determine groundwater flow paths near water-supply wells developed in fractured aquifers.
-My areas of research included studying how groundwater moves through fractured rock, viruses in groundwater systems, regional hydrogeology of Wisconsin, wellhead protection, and groundwater recharge.
+Before I became the Director and State Geologist, the main thrust of my work had been to better understand how to characterize and model fractured aquifers and to determine groundwater flow paths near water-supply wells developed in such aquifers.
+My areas of research include studying how groundwater moves through fractured rock, viruses in groundwater systems, regional hydrogeology of Wisconsin, wellhead protection, and groundwater recharge.

 As an adjunct faculty member, I collaborate with faculty and students in the Hydrogeology Group in the Department of Geoscience, UW–Madison.

 I work frequently with colleagues in the U.S. Geological Survey, Wisconsin Water Science Center, Middleton, Wisconsin.

 On occasion, I co-teach short courses/workshops for the Midwest Geosciences Group.
 Courses include Advances in hydrogeologic analysis of fractured bedrock systems and Assessing groundwater movement and contaminant migration through aquitards: Hydrogeologic characterization and investigative techniques.

 - Hunt, R.J., Borchardt, M.A., and Bradbury, K.R., 2014, Viruses as tracers: Using ecohydrology to characterize short travel times in aquifers: Groundwater, v.
 52, no. 2, p.
 187–193.

 - Bradbury, K.R., Borchardt, M.A., Gotkowitz, M., Spencer, S.K., Zhu, J., and Hunt, RJ., 2013.
 Source and transport of human enteric viruses in deep municipal water supply wells.
 Environmental Science & Technology, 47, (9), pp 4096-4103.